mdn/content/files/en-us/web/css/display/index.md

 When animating `display` with [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), two additional features are needed (see the below links for examples):

 - [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) is used to provide a set of starting values for properties set on an element that you want to transition from when the element receives its first style update.
-This is needed because, by default, CSS transitions are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type, to avoid unexpected behavior.
+This is needed to avoid unexpected behavior.
+By default, CSS transitions are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type.
 - [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on `display` when it is transitioned.
 This effectively enables `display` transitions.

 ## Accessibility concerns